AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/06/page02.md

 ### Task 8: Evaluate the Model

+In this task, you will add the Evaluate Model component to analyze how well your trained model performs using key metrics like accuracy, precision, recall, and the confusion matrix.

 This component gives you the key metrics to assess the model’s performance, including:
 - Accuracy: How often the model is correct